xformerfhs/TUPW/README.md

 ## Interface

-The JavaDoc documentation can be found in the `doc` directory.
+The JavaDoc documentation can be found in the `javadoc` directory.
 To read it one needs to download the repository and double-click `doc/index.html`.
+There is also a write-up on the usage in the [USAGE](USAGE.md) document.

 ## Command Line Program